Meet Our Leadership Team

 When on site at Morgan Autism Center, Sun enjoys supporting teachers, staff and students with development of curriculum, instruction, administration, training and behavioral support.
 With a focus on a higher quality of life for students and clients, Sun continues to embrace the idea of lifelong education for all as she teaches the skills our students and clients need, in the most functional and practical form, with love and kindness.

-DIRECTOR OF BUSINESS & FINANCE
+DIRECTOR OF FINANCE AND BUSINESS

 DEVELOPMENT AND COMMUNICATIONS DIRECTOR